Wells Fargo to pay $3B to resolve probes into fake accounts

 Before the scandal broke, Wells Fargo was considered to have a sterling reputation among the big banks.
 Bank executives referred to its branches as “stores,” and once had a policy of trying to get each Wells Fargo customer to have eight financial products with the company.

-The behavior by Wells’ employees caused damage to customers’ credit scores and cost some of them money in fees.
+The behavior by Wells’ employees caused damage to customers’ credit scores and cost some of the money in fees.

 The documents that lay out the charges against Wells Fargo lean heavily on the behavior of “Executive A,” described as the head of Wells’ community bank business and the regional bank division from 2002 until 2017.
 Carrie Tolstedt held those positions during that time period.
 Tolstedt was aware of employees using fraudulent means to achieve sales goals as early as 2004, according to the DOJ.